-This is effected by environmental factors like air temperature and construction of the other parts of the brake system, but usually those are hard to exceed under normal use.
+This is affected by environmental factors like air temperature and construction of the other parts of the brake system, but usually, those are hard to exceed under normal use.
 Working vehicles though should be careful to choose brakes, rotors, and brake pads suited for the job at hand.

 Hopefully this will give you some insight into what you need to focus on when choosing new brakes and brake parts.
 We put the most essential qualities at the top too so you can focus on them in order rather than trying to prioritize them all.